 Reasons to invest in

-Female-driven murder mystery films have an audience and consistently perform well.
+Female-driven murder mystery films have a built-in audience and consistently perform well.
 Consider recent successful releases:

 REASONS TO INVEST IN FEMALE-DRIVEN FILMS

-Stats on the current film industry, our audience, and female-driven projects :
+Stats on the current film industry, our built-in audience, and female-driven projects :

 34.5% of narrative features at Sundance over the past five years were made by women.